JimBenna/nft-rulesets/README.md

 ## Purpose
-Repository to store a script and all details that downloads and prepare GeoIP database to be used with nftables rulesets I found an awesome :+1: script on the [WireFalls Github](https://github.com/wirefalls/geo-nft).:wave: the idea was brilliant.
+Repository to store a script and all details that downloads and prepare GeoIP database to be used with nftables rulesets I found an awesome script on the [WireFalls Github](https://github.com/wirefalls/geo-nft). :wave:

+the idea was brilliant.:+1:

+Because we don't need any other script interpreter than bash.

 But this script was using the GeoIP database from [db-ip.com](https//db-ip.com).

 And I wasn't happy for that for several reasons.
 1. I already use the free [Maxmind GeoIP database](https://maxmind.com) with nginx
 2. I prefer the [Maxmind GeoIP database](https://maxmind.com).